t-rappos/auction-system/chat-server.md

 ### Linting
 - ESLint
+- Setup to lint jsx files when webpack runs
+- Linting runs in NPM test and webpack -w
+- Runs during travis-CI deployment, if an error occurs the build will not pass

 https://shellmonger.com/2016/01/26/using-eslint-with-webpack/
 https://www.npmjs.com/package/eslint-plugin-react

-- setup to lint jsx files when webpack runs
-- TODO: will this work with deployment? or do we need to automate with gulp?
-  - idealy it should break the build if a lint error occurs and thus not deploy

-### Continuous Integration
+### Styling
-- Has been setup with travis-ci
-- Runs test suite every push to github
-- Heroku pulls code whenever a git-push successfully passes travic-ci checks
+Foundation was used to style the apps CSS, in particular:
+-

 ### Package.json